JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

-# Web Scraping Policy
+# Web Crawling and Scraping Policy
-## Advanced Analytica's policy for web crawling
+## Advanced Analytica's policy for web crawling and web scraping with Securicrawl®

 ## Background
 "Crawler" (sometimes also called a "robot" or "spider") is a generic term for any program that is used to automatically discover and scan websites by following links from one web page to another.
 Advanced Analytica's crawler is called - Securicrawl®.